FortuneStreetModding/CommunityMaps/SpinToWin/README.md

 | 128 |     | Special bonus!
 You receive 55 times the number of shops you own in gold coins from the bank!                     |

 </details>

+### v2
+- fixed destination for the white teleporter
+- increased starting money to 1500

 ### v1
 - Initial Release